for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/talents.md

 Use the _Table of Contents_, on the right, to quickly navigate between trees.

 The idea is for characters to use minions as an extension of themselves, boosting their combat skills, speeding up encounters with many NPCs, while still using the number provided by the Empire, but at a smaller scale than mass-combats.
+You can also mix the [Squads & Squadrons](/rules/squads-and-squadrons/) rules with [Mass Combat](/rules/mass-combat/) to create epic squads battle inside of an epic war-scale adventure.

 > When purchasing a talent that talks about `[type of units]`, you must choose one, like Tie Fighter pilots for the Navy, Stormtroopers, Army troopers, etc.